Natural disaster: Tsunami

 A tsunami (plural: tsunamis or tsunami; from Japanese: 津波, lit. "harbour wave"; English pronunciation: /tsuːˈnɑːmi/), also known as a seismic sea wave or tidal wave, is a series of waves in a water body caused by the displacement of a large volume of water, generally in an ocean or a large lake.
 Tsunamis can be caused by undersea earthquakes such as the 2004 Boxing Day tsunami, or by landslides such as the one in 1958 at Lituya Bay, Alaska, or by volcanic eruptions such as the ancient eruption of Santorini.
 On March 11, 2011, a tsunami occurred near Fukushima, Japan and spread through the Pacific Ocean.

-Limnic eruptions

-A limnic eruption, also known as a lake overturn, occurs when a gas, usually CO2, suddenly erupts from deep lake water, posing the threat of suffocating wildlife, livestock and humans.
-Such an eruption may also cause tsunamis in the lake as the rising gas displaces water.
-Scientists believe that landslides, explosions or volcanic activity can trigger such an eruption.
-To date, only two limnic eruptions have been observed and recorded.
-In 1984, in Cameroon, a limnic eruption in Lake Monoun caused the deaths of 37 nearby residents; at nearby Lake Nyos in 1986, a much larger eruption killed between 1,700 and 1,800 people by asphyxiation.